-10 Interesting facts about Florence Nightingale Museum
+10 Interesting Facts about Florence Nightingale Museum

-2. Basically the museum is divided into three areas and each devoted to a phase of Florence Nightingale's life, work and legacy - before, during and after the Crimean War.
+2. Basically the museum is divided into three areas and each is devoted to a phase of Florence Nightingale's life, work and legacy - before, during and after the Crimean War.

 3. The museum is a collection of almost 3000 artefacts that relates to the life, work and legacy of Florence Nightingale.

-4. The museum includes some wonderful personal items of Florence Nightingale like medicine chest, the gold watch that her father gave her and her much-loved pet owl named Athena.
-It is said that she rescued owl from some Greek boys at the Parthenon in Athens.
+4. The museum includes some wonderful personal items of Florence Nightingale like a medicine chest, the gold watch that her father gave her and her much-loved pet owl named Athena.
+It is said that she rescued an owl from some Greek boys at the Parthenon in Athens.

 6. The museum also consists of the iconic black dress and a nurse uniform from Florence Nightingale's training school.

-7. Amazing is that in the museum we can hear Florence Nightingale's voice recorded on a phonograph; a high, slow voice that we can listen in the museum.
+7. Amazing is that in the museum we can hear Florence Nightingale's voice recorded on a phonograph; a high, slow voice that we can listen to in the museum.